clairey-zx81/json-model/TUTO.md

 moe.json: PASS
 ```

-This leads to ignoring typos on optional property names, which is seldom a good idea.
+:warning: This leads to ignoring typos on optional property names, which is seldom a good idea.

 ## JSON Model with alternatives